Canon 1D Mark II vs Nikon D3

 Both the 1D Mark II and the D3 have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the D3 was followed by the Nikon D4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D Mark II vs Nikon D3

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark II or the Nikon D3 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.